 The Provost has asked the Library to develop the implementation of the CSU Affordable Learning Initiative Campaign at Cal Poly Pomona.
 We have organized the ALI Steering Committee to help with this implementation.
 The charge of this committee is to provide access to resources that will help faculty choose and provide quality, accessible educational content that is more affordable for their students.
 Choosing textbooks and learning materials are in the purview of the faculty.
 Our purpose is to help faculty find quality alternatives.
 This can be in the form of digital textbooks, open courseware resources, publishers' repositories, ebooks, the book rental program at the bookstore, and textbooks on reserve in the library.

-According to the information on the CSU Affordable Learning Initiative website, our students typically pay over $800 per year for textbooks.
+According to the information on the CSU Affordable Learning Solutions website, our students typically pay over $800 per year for textbooks.
 As the costs of textbooks continue to rise we must find ways to alleviate some of this burden.

 The purpose of the Affordable Learning Initiative Campaign is to make affordable alternatives available to faculty as they make textbooks and other course related materials decisions.
 These alternatives must still be of the highest quality, must help to achieve the learning objectives of the course, and must support the appropriate pedagogical approach.